Prep for the Holidays Now: A Month-by-Month Guide

 Budget for Holiday Expenses

 The teacher gifts, new turkey pan, holiday outfits, and so much more add up fast, right?
-Hopefully, you’ve tucked away a little holiday savings each month since the turn of 2021, but if you’ve waited until September, it's time to make big savings strides.
-For an idea of what average consumers spend over the holidays, the National Retail Federation reported that shoppers spent almost $1,000 on gifts and other holiday items in 2021.
-So how will your budget compare for 2022?
+Hopefully, you’ve tucked away a little holiday savings each month since the new year, but if you’ve waited until September, it's time to make big savings strides.
+For an idea of what average consumers spend over the holidays, the National Retail Federation reported that shoppers spent almost $1,000 on gifts and other holiday items in 2022.
+So, how will your budget compare for 2023?

 Use a checklist to help you create a budget and keep spending expectations realistic as you slot each category.
 You might need to pick up a side hustle for a few months or cut back on other spending if you're set on a specific dollar amount.